Message Waiting Tech Bulletin from sandman.com

-Having Voice Mail without a light gets
+Having Voice Mail without a light gets very irritating!

 Many of the phone companies have moved towards FSK Message Waiting technology, but some only offer Stutter Message Waiting.
 The level of satisfaction goes up a lot if you can see that you have a message with a light.

-CENTRAL OFFICE BASED VOICE MAIL
+CENTRAL OFFICE BASED VOICE MAIL:

 This is Voice Mail from your phone company.
 Your regular telephone line is forwarded to the phone company's voice mail after a few rings or when it's busy.
-When you have a message, if you don't have a light you have to pick up the phone to see if your have Stutter Dial Tone (the dial tone is interrupted every second or so, or a burst of interrupted tones, instead of a constant tone).
+When you have a message, if you don't have a light you have to pick up the phone to see if you have Stutter Dial Tone (the dial tone is interrupted every second or so, or a burst of interrupted tones, instead of a constant tone).

 There are two possible ways to get a light to light under these circumstances.
-The preferable one is to get an FSK Message Waiting Light, IF the phone company supports FSK Message Waiting.
+The preferable one is to get an FSK Message Waiting Light IF the phone company supports FSK Message Waiting.

 It's not easy to determine whether your central office is equipped for FSK.
 Asking the phone company is kind of like asking your dog.
-It ain't going to do you much good.
+It isn’t going to do you much good.
 Here in Illinois, they call FSK technology "Illuminated Message Waiting."
 Try asking your phone company representative if "Illuminated Message Waiting" is available for your central office.
 FSK lights work GREAT!

 If you have a Butt-Set you can check to see if FSK will work on your line.
 Listen to the line while it's hung up, in Monitor mode.
 Leave a message in the box.
 Within a few seconds you should hear a burst of tone followed by a buzz, which would be the 1200 baud FSK data being sent to turn on the light.
 If you don't get the burst within 30 seconds, go off hook to see it there is stutter dial tone on the line.
 If there is a stutter dial tone, and you didn't hear the burst, you don't have FSK.
 You should also be able to hear the burst of data with a Butt-Set after you pick up all the messages in your box (when the line is idle), which is the signal to turn the light off.

 The data sent by FSK message waiting is the same type of data that's sent for Caller ID (also called CLASS message waiting).
-Many modern Caller ID boxes have a message indicator on the screen, or may even have a light.
+Many modern Caller ID boxes have a message indicator on the screen or may even have a light.
 If you already have a Caller ID box, check to see if it says something about "Messages" on the screen or box - you may not need a separate message waiting light.

 If you don't have FSK the other way to get a light is a Stutter Dial Tone Message Waiting Light.
 This device picks up your phone line (if you're not on it) after an incoming call, or after you've made an outgoing call, and listens for the Stutter Dial Tone.
 If it hears it, it turns on a light.
 If it hears regular dial tone, it turns the light off (or doesn't turn it on).

-VOICE MAIL USED WITH ANALOG CENTREX
+VOICE MAIL USED WITH ANALOG CENTREX:

 If you're using the phone company's voice mail, all of the above applies.
 If you have your own voice mail system connected to analog Centrex lines, you would need an SMDI Link to the central office, to be able to use FSK (if available), or Stutter Dial Tone Message Waiting Lights.
 Figure around $25,000.